 E5: The distinctive wide grass verges between dwelling boundaries and the carriageway should be preserved and protected in the existing village landscape and the same pattern adopted in new developments.

+E6: Four sites, the boundaries of which are shown in Figure 15, are designated as Local Green Spaces.
+They are:

-E6: Four sites (I: Weston Manor grounds fronting the B430;
+I: Weston Manor grounds fronting the B430;

 II: the Stocks situated on a small green at the junction of Church Road and the B430;

-III: St. Mary’s Churchyard and IV: the playing field – see Figure 15 in this Plan) are designated as Local Green Spaces because of their significance to the character of the village should not be developed.
-Each space is considered to meet the pre-conditions set out in the NPPF Paragraph 77.
+III: St. Mary’s Churchyard

+IV: the playing field

 E7: New development will not be permitted on land designated as Local Green Space except in very special circumstances.
-This policy applies to the four important open spaces designated as Local Green Spaces in policy E6 of this Plan.
-The effect of this policy is to provide Green Belt-equivalent protection from development in that any proposal must maintain the essential open character of the space and must, in any event, demonstrate the exceptional circumstances for its justification.